 Married with 2 daughters and a son

 Now comes the more complicated scenario as I am leaving children behind.
 I am dead with my first daughter, someone has to take care of her, send her to school, buy her dresses, take her out and give a good childhood, whosoever does that must get some compensation as unlike a son for whom no one has lifelong financial responsibility, responsibility for my daughter comes with her entire life.
-Moving to what I leave in inheritance, my parents gets their usual £33.33 (ie 1/6 each), as they would be seen as primary caregiver and financier for my children.
-My wife’s share gets halved as I am leaving a child behind hence instead of getting 1/4 she is getting her 1/8th and whatever is left is to be divided among my daughter who gets half of whatever is left, and my siblings gets the rest of the half.
-Now, the money that is being given to my siblings is a kind of compensation for them as they hold primary responsibility (after my parents) of taking care of my daughter.
-While my parents may die in sooner, but most likely my daughter and sister would have lived much longer together.
-And hence she would have been responsible for my daughter for a much longer time, hence a much larger compensation.
-Another good reason for my sister’s share is that because I am no longer their to support her in case something goes wrong in her life, and I have not left a son behind who bears the financial responsibility.
+Moving to what I leave in inheritance, my mother gets her usual 1/6, my wife’s share gets halved from 25% to 12.5%, so instead of getting 1/4 she is getting her 1/8th, my daughter gets half and whatever is left is to be given to my father.

 Situation changes again when I had my second daughter.
-My parents and wive’s share remains the same, but the share of my children, my two girls remains linked with my siblings as they would become responsible for them during the lifetime of my parents and after it.
-But this time, the share allocated to two daughters is 2/3 and my sister is 1/3.
-Even if I would have had a third daughter, the three sister would have to split their 2/3 share into 3 parts, while my Sister would have got 1/3, ie in this scenario sister’s share would be greater than each of my daughters’ individual shares.
+My parents and wive’s share remains the same, but the share of my children, my two girls increases to 2/3.
+But this time, the share allocated to two daughters is 2/3 and my sister is 1/3 and whatever is left goes to my father.
 Again as you can see, everyone is being give share according to the role they play in the family and the responsibilities that being pushed over to their shoulder.
-Since my sister is going to be funding my daughter, she must not get any lesser share as her responsibilities are getting bigger, hence my daughters are taking a cut.

-And lastly, with the birth of my son, someone is born who will bear my financial responsibilities, hence my siblings will not inherit my financial responsibility, hence they will also not inherit any share from my inheritance.
-Even if something was to go wrong in my sister’s life, my son is there to take responsibilities of his father.
-So my sister should not inherit anything now, but my son inherits her responsibility as I got a share double her size.
-My parents and wife’s share remains the same as they are still the primary financiers of my children’s expenses till they grow up.
+And lastly, with the birth of my son, someone is born who will bear my financial responsibilities.
+So my son inherits her responsibility as I got a share double her size.
+My parents and wife’s share remains the same.

 After reading all this I hope that you know that the reason it is okay for my son to inherit double the share than her sisters, is because my son is taking over my financial responsibilities towards my parents, sisters and daughters.
 My daughters do not inherit any of these responsibilities, hence their share is smaller than their brother’s.
 It is fair and just for the brother to inherit twice that of sisters, because it comes with additional responsibilities that can be enforced in any Islamic court and society.
 My son can not say that I am not going to take care of my paternal aunt or sisters, they are his responsibility and court will order him to pay them, the judge can go to the limits of seizing my son’s property and could even sell it to raise funding to fulfill my son’s obligations.